sliverc/rbtree/README.rst

    :align: center
    :alt: delete

 sglib has no delete_node.
-For many application a delete_node and a replace_node function is handy, since the application already has the right node to delete or replace.
+For many applications, a delete_node and a replace_node function is handy, since the application already has the right node to delete or replace.